| | | Predictive Human Genomics Is Here

 of sufficient prevalence among the population at large slice

+the pool down to about 300 SNPs.
 It seems both prudent and ethical to test primarily for polymorphisms

 whose effects are modifiable through the use of currently available